wreathe-js/wreathe/packages/docs/src/guide/getting-started/quick-start.md

 :::

-By default preset installs `wreathe`, a UI framework of your choice, configures [Vite](https://vitejs.dev) with [TypeScript](https://www.typescriptlang.org/), and enables [SSR](/advanced-usage/server-side-rendering).
+By default preset installs `wreathe`, a UI framework of your choice, configures [Vite](https://vitejs.dev) with [TypeScript](https://www.typescriptlang.org/) and enables [SSR](/advanced-usage/server-side-rendering).

 ::: info

-TypeScript variant can be disabled by passing the `--no-typescript` flag.<br />
+- TypeScript variant can be disabled by passing the `--no-typescript` flag.<br />
-SSR can be disabled by passing the `--no-ssr` flag.
+- SSR can be disabled by passing the `--no-ssr` flag.

+See [Preset API](/api/preset-api) for more details.

 :::